seiyria/soa-autofarm/README.md

 * Farm missions (`--farm-missions=1`) - start at the Bridge
 * Farm a particular story mission - not yet possible, but not likely to be necessary

+### Hosting Missions

+You probably will want to use your stamina to also host missions instead of just leeching off of them (for farming event hosts).
+These parameters will host specific missions (it is not possible to host random missions), in addition to your other parameters.
+So, you can `--farm-everything` and still host a specific mission.
+The host parameters will take over when you reach the certain stamina percentage.
+For example:

+* Host story missions: `--host-stam-percent=40 --host-story`
+* Host the top event, second mission (for missions in list format): `--host-stam-percent=40 --host-event=1 --host-mission=2`
+* Host the top event, current map mission (for missions in map format): `--host-stam-percent=40 --host-event=1`

 ## Gotchas

 * This will only run on Windows.